 Framing impact: a simple word for a complex beast by Nathan Oxley, STEPS blog, 8 October 2013

-We use a planning tool called Participatory Impact Pathways Analysis (PIPA).
+We have used a planning tool called Participatory Impact Pathways Analysis (PIPA).
 PIPA aims to include project partners in discussing the actors and networks we might influence through a research project.
 We also look at how best to engage with them, and what power and politics are involved.

 For more details on how we use this method, look at our PIPA page in the Methods section of this website.

-PIPA allows us to identify differences in outlook and knowledge among project partners.
+PIPA has allowed us to identify differences in outlook and knowledge among project partners.
 We have used it because we want to understand how our projects interact with wider processes of social change.

-Our projects are also tracking interactions with individuals and networks.
+Our projects have also tracked interactions with individuals and networks.
 This has helped to build up a picture of where our work has an influence, and the potential reach of our ideas.